jini-zh/libepa/examples/atlas/README.md

 Two versions of the program are provided, one is written in C++, the other is in Python.

-To compile the C++ version, build libepa.so and install it or set the environment variable `LD_LIBRARY_PATH` as
+To compile the C++ version, build libepa.so, and install it or set the environment variable `LD_LIBRARY_PATH` as

     export LD_LIBRARY_PATH="$PWD/../.."

 Then execute `make atlas`.

-To use the Python version, build `libepa.so` and the python FFI and install the or set the environment variables `LD_LIBRARY_PATH` --- as above --- and `PYTHONPATH` --- as
+To use the Python version, build `libepa.so` and the python FFI, and install them or set the environment variables `LD_LIBRARY_PATH` &mdash; as above &mdash; and `PYTHONPATH` &mdash; as

     export PYTHONPATH="$PWD/../../ffi/python"

 To run the example, execute `./atlas`.
 The program will print two columns of numbers and a commented line to the standard output.
 The first column is the invariant mass of the muon pair, in GeV.
-The second column is the differential cross sections, in barn/GeV.
+The second column is the differential cross section, in barn/GeV.
 The commented line provides the integrated cross section.
 The calculation by default does not take into account non-electromagnetic interactions.
 To take into account non-electromagnetic interactions, execute `./atlas -S`.
 This will take a long time.
 With the `-v`